aosabook/500lines/contingent/contingent.markdown

 The **tuple** is a read-only sequence used to hold heterogeneous data — each slot in a tuple typically means something different.
-Here, a tuple (e.g. holds together a hostname and port number, and would lose its meaning if the elements were re-ordered:
+Here, a tuple holds together a hostname and port number, and would lose its meaning if the elements were re-ordered:

 ```python